 Working at Woodlands makes me feel part of a great team, we have such a connection with residents and a good relationship with family and friends, and also other members of staff.”

 Jodie at Woodlands, Crowborough.

 Care Home Administrator

-I have been in this role for seven and a half years, and I support Donna, our Manager, with all the administration at the home.
+I have been in this role for seven and a half years, and I support the Care Home Manager with all the administration at the home.
 This includes for example completing forms for new residents and staff, collating the residents’ activity calendar, paying invoices, helping to manage the budget, completing and submitting payroll and liaising with support services in Seaford.

 I’m the first point of contact for everyone who walks through the door so I welcome friends and families of residents, doctors, nurses, tradesmen and I take care of all the telephone calls.
 Some of my colleagues say “I’m the glue that holds the home together!”

 This is a very busy role and I have the freedom to complete my work, be with the residents and interact with staff.
 We’re a good team here.

 Madeleine at Oakwood Court care home, Haywards Heath.

 I take care of the day to day maintenance of the building making sure all the checks have been done, including fire and gas safety and electrical testing.
 My role also includes tasks such as unblocking shower wells, checking light bulbs and cleaning the bins.
 There is generally a lot of cleaning involved and ensuring everything is in working order.
 I also decorate rooms when they become vacant.

 I enjoy spending time talking to residents when I’m working in their rooms and supporting the care team.
 I may have my week planned out but sometimes my work can be very reactive, you never really know what you’re going to walk into in the morning, this is why I love working here.